chottolabs/kznllm.nvim/README.md

-Based on [dingllm.nvim](https://github.com/yacineMTB/dingllm.nvim) - not a fork because it'll diverge quite a bit from the original state...
-I was just too lazy to get deep into Neovim Lua documentation.
+Based on [dingllm.nvim](https://github.com/yacineMTB/dingllm.nvim) - but it'll probably diverge quite a bit from the original state.

-This adds some docstring annotations and refactors it to better express some of the inherent coupling in the interaction between Neovim <> some LLM streaming spec.
+- adds some docstring annotations
+- refactored to better express some of the inherent coupling in the interaction between neovim <> some LLM streaming spec.
+- prompt user for additional context
+- clean up and handle job state

 ## Usage
 ```lua